There is a new corporate reality upon us that is driving the need for new pricing models.

 • Takes ownership for the mine’s actual explosive consumption.

 The mine outsources blasting to the experts, who know how to maximize the yield of their products, while lowering costs and gaining predictable costing.
-The Output based pricing mechanism has created value for both seller and buyer.
+The outcome based pricing mechanism has created value for both seller and buyer.

 So, looking to the Future, the Outcome based Pricing Sales Rep: